-- In the 2018 edition, the US administration revised data back to 2011 for several products owing to the introduction of a number of methodological changes.
-This results in a number of breaks in the time series between 2010 and 2011, particularly in the consumption data. - From 2011 onwards, olefins are reported under other oil products instead of LPG. - Breaks in time series due to methodology improvements and newly available information to the US administration also appear in historical data: in 1990 for fuel oil (new methodology for marine bunkers); in 1992 for LPG/NGL (specific densities); in 1993 for oxygenates (new collection system to accommodate the revised Clean Air Act); in 1994 for motor gasoline (new model from the US Department of Transportation);in 1999-2000 for industry consumption (new available data from the 2002 MECS survey); in 2001 for fuel oil (changes in methodology for classifying imports of unfinished oils) and in 2011 for refinery gas (new density).
+In the 2018 edition, the US administration revised data back to 2011 for several products owing to the introduction of a number of methodological changes.
+This results in a number of breaks in the time series between 2010 and 2011, particularly in the consumption data.

+From 2011 onwards, olefins are reported under other oil products instead of LPG.

+Breaks in time series due to methodology improvements and newly available information to the US administration also appear in historical data: in 1990 for fuel oil (new methodology for marine bunkers); in 1992 for LPG/NGL (specific densities); in 1993 for oxygenates (new collection system to accommodate the revised Clean Air Act); in 1994 for motor gasoline (new model from the US Department of Transportation);in 1999-2000 for industry consumption (new available data from the 2002 MECS survey); in 2001 for fuel oil (changes in methodology for classifying imports of unfinished oils) and in 2011 for refinery gas (new density).

+Trade and stock changes of additives/oxygenates in 2020p are not available as the EIA no longer collects information on ETBE and MTBE.

+In the 2021 edition, receipts from other sources and total exports of additives/oxygenates have been estimated by the IEA Secretariat for 2019 based on information in the IEA Monthly Annual Oil Statistics.

+In the 2021 edition, the refinery gross output of motor gasoline has been estimated by the IEA Secretariat for 2019 based on information in the IEA Monthly Annual Oil Statistics.

+In the 2021 edition, deliveries of gas/diesel oil for international marine bunkers have been estimated by the IEA Secretariat for 2019 based on information provided by the EIA.

-- Deliveries to international marine bunkers of gas/diesel oil have been estimated by the IEA Secretariat for 2016 and 2017 based on information provided by the EIA. - In the 2018 edition, the breakdown of exports by destination of low sulphur fuel oil and high sulphur fuel oil is not available.
-The time series was revised back to 2011. - Completion of the Utopia pipeline from Ohio to Ontario has facilitated more ethane exports to Canada in 2018. - High statistical differences for crude oil represent "unaccounted for crude oil", the difference between the supply and disposition of crude oil. - From 2013, the US administration reports exports of refinery feedstocks, some of which were previously reported under white spirit and SBP. - Stocks changes for gas/diesel oil, fuel oil and petroleum coke were estimated by the IEA Secretariat from 1996 onwards to include stock changes at utilities.
+Deliveries to international marine bunkers of gas/diesel oil have been estimated by the IEA Secretariat for 2016 and 2017 based on information provided by the EIA.

+In the 2018 edition, the breakdown of exports by destination of low sulphur fuel oil and high sulphur fuel oil is not available.
+The time series was revised back to 2011.

+Completion of the Utopia pipeline from Ohio to Ontario has facilitated more ethane exports to Canada in 2018.

+High statistical differences for crude oil represent "unaccounted for crude oil", the difference between the supply and disposition of crude oil.

+From 2013, the US administration reports exports of refinery feedstocks, some of which were previously reported under white spirit and SBP.

+Stocks changes for gas/diesel oil, fuel oil and petroleum coke were estimated by the IEA Secretariat from 1996 onwards to include stock changes at utilities.

-• From 2002 onwards, the IEA Secretariat has estimated the amounts of refinery gas used for autoproducer electricity production.
+From 2002 onwards, the IEA Secretariat has estimated the amounts of refinery gas used for autoproducer electricity production.